-The use of executive decisions has become an important part of the decision making process; since the May 2015 elections, there have been 40 executive decisions made; over the same period there have been 32 substantive items considered at the monthly Executive meetings.
-In the 12 month calendar year of 2015, there were 66 individual executive decisions taken and 38 substantive items determined at meetings of the Executive over the same period.
+The use of Executive Councillor Decisions has become an important part of the decision making process; since the May 2015 elections, there have been 40

+Executive Councillor Decisions made; over the same period there have been 32 substantive items considered at the monthly Executive meetings.
+In the 12 month calendar year of 2015, there were 66 individual Executive Councillor Decisions taken and 38 substantive items determined at meetings of the Executive over the same period.

-One of the key operational principles that underpins the current governance arrangements at TDBC is an 'evening culture' of holding the majority of the key decision making meetings after the close othe the 'normal working day'.
+One of the key operational principles that underpins the current governance arrangements at TDBC is an 'evening culture' of holding the majority of the key decision making meetings after the close of the 'normal working day'.

-This is seen as extremely important to encourage persons of working age to both stand for council and successfully operate as councillors if elected; it is anticipated that this culture will continue going forward post 2019 when any new electoral arrangements would be introduced.
+This is seen as extremely important to encourage persons of working age to both stand for the Council and successfully operate as Councillors if elected; it is anticipated that this culture will continue going forward post 2019 when any new electoral arrangements would be introduced.

-(ii)Scrutiny functions
+(ii) Scrutiny functions